MPUSP/ignatov_et_al_2025/README.md

 # Novel RNA-binding protein YebC enhances translation of proline-rich amino acid stretches in bacteria

 This repository contains the R scripts and source data necessary to reproduce the main results presented in the manuscript by [Ignatov *et al.* (2024)](https://doi.org/10.1101/2024.08.26.607280).
+However, since the alignment data and genome information is serveral GB large, it is archived here: https://doi.org/10.17617/3.8PZNYF.

 ## Description of files and structure